Skip to content

 • Type: String

-• Description: Assigns tests to a custom group for resource management
+• Description: Assigns matching tests to a custom test group for resource management.

 • Documentation: Test groups for mutual exclusion